 Because of the wide range of scar issues, the potential for repeated treatments per scar, and combination of treatments that may be necessary, there is no way to estimate cost before you consult a surgeon.
 Ask your doctor for a cost estimate after your examination.

 Purely cosmetic procedures, however, are not covered by insurance.
 If the cost is too much to pay at once, ask your surgeon about monthly payments.
-For financing options and tips, continue reading about Patient Financing.

 - Chemical peel